GLOBAL MARKETS-Shares rally, bond yields rise as China fuels trade deal hopes

 U.S. crude extended its gains from Wednesday on data showing a sharp fall in U.S. inventories, with the approach of Hurricane Dorian toward Florida also raising concerns that offshore producers may slow output if the storm passes into the Gulf of Mexico.

 U.S. crude settled 1.67% higher at $56.71 a barrel, while Brent settled at $61.08 a barrel, up 0.98%.
-(Reporting by April Joyner; Additional reporting by Akanksha Rana in Bengaluru, Collin Eaton in Houston and Marc Jones in London; Editing by Bernadette Baum and Lisa Shumaker)
+(Reporting by April Joyner; Additional reporting by Chuck Mikolajczak in New York, Akanksha Rana in Bengaluru, Collin Eaton in Houston and Marc Jones in London; Editing by Lisa Shumaker and Chizu Nomiyama)